 The team are supporting a broad range of energy projects including large scale Solar Power, district heating and Hydro-electric.
 With each team member being a specialist in one or several areas but not all, a need was identified to find a course that would give all the team the opportunity to learn about technologies outside of their specialism and refresh them on their own areas of expertise.
 There was also a skills gap identified for the team (and the project teams they were supporting) around more detailed understanding of energy project finance.
 With project finance being a critical part of project development the aim was to enable the team to “bridge the gap” in the project development process, and give them sufficient understanding of the terminology and mechanisms that would allow them to have productive conversations with public and private sector finance teams.

-Find out more about EEC’s courses in Renewable Energy, Technology and Finance here.
+Find out more about REI’s courses in Renewable Energy, Technology and Finance here.

-2. Why did you choose the European Energy Centre as your professional training course provider?
+2. Why did you choose the Renewable Energy Institute as your professional training course provider?

-The EEC was selected as the training provider for several reasons:
+The REI was selected as the training provider for several reasons:

-3. How has the EEC’s training helped you with your current projects?
+3. How has the REI’s training helped you with your current projects?